 NOTE: The following Advanced Tax Credit Repayment limit table from form 8692 is updated for 2018 coverage (accounted for on taxes filed in 2019).

 but less than 400%

 If you choose to get it now (Advanced Premium Tax Credits): When you file your tax return, you will subtract the total advance payments you received during the year from the actual Premium Tax Credit calculated on your tax return.
 If the Premium Tax Credit computed on the return is more than the advance payments made on your behalf during the year, the difference will increase your refund or lower the amount of tax you owe.
 If the advance credit payments are more than your actual Premium Tax Credit, the difference will increase the amount you owe and result in either a smaller refund or a balance due.
 This is an attractive, but risky move.
 Owing money at the end of the year for something you already had stings a bit.
-Of course tax credits are based on income, so if it was calculated correctly upfront, you’ll only owe significant amounts of money if you increase your household income significantly.
+Of course, tax credits are based on income, so if it was calculated correctly upfront, you’d only owe significant amounts of money if you increase your household income.

 If you choose to get it later (Premium Tax Credit): You will claim the full amount of your actual Premium Tax Credit when you file your tax return.
 This will either increase your refund or lower your balance due.
 This is the safer move.
-As attractive as an up-front credit is, saving money on taxes is a lot more exciting then owing back money.
+As attractive as an up-front credit is, saving money on taxes is a lot more exciting then owing back payments.

 Learn more from the IRS.